 The Estonian team consisted of Mia Marleen Rahe (Tallinn Secondary School of Science), Violeta Jürgens (Tartu Hugo Treffner Gymnasium), Karl-Erik Volberg (Pärnu Sütevaka Humanitarian Gymnasium) and Simo Linno (Nõo Science Gymnasium).

 The practical works included exercises from biochemistry, molecular biology, bioinformatics, animal anatomy and physiology.
-In the latest, a real dissection of a specimen took place for the first time in several years, and the structure of a sheep's eye was examined.
+In the latest, a real dissection of a specimen took place for the first time in several years, the structure of a sheep's eye was examined.
 The section of theory was divided into two parts, each consisted of 50 questions, to be answered within three and half hours per part (all together within seven hours).
-Both theory sections included seven topics: biosystematics, cell and molecular biology, ecology, etology, genetics and evolution, plant anatomy and physiology and animal anatomy and physiology.
+Both theory sections included seven topics: biosystematics, cell and molecular biology, ecology, ethology, genetics and evolution, plant anatomy and physiology and animal anatomy and physiology.

 Violeta Jürgens and Simo Linno received bronze medals, Mia Marleen Rahe and Karl-Erik Volberg were recognized for good participation.
 The number of participants was 286 representing 81 countries.